 Then when TJ's came to town, I saw that they carried not only it, but their own, expensive-but-still-relatively-cheap-to-the-Fage Greek Yogurt.
 The picture on the right was pilfered from this blog.
 And the price is still pretty steep as you can see.
 But to this hedonist, it's money well spent.

 This stuff is amazing.
 Greeks definitely have their yogurt down.
 If you put it on a fork, it sticks to it.
-Plus, if you buy the non-fat, it's got tons of protein.
+P

 I use this for treats.
 Like on top of my non-wheat crepes with fruits.
 And my Cooked Fruit Desserts.
 It's not as tangy as Nancy's, not as bland as TJ's cow stuff above.
 A dab is amazing on black beans, rice and salsa as a sour cream replacement.
 In fact, these days, if I use yogurt as a sour cream replacement, I use this stuff as it's more like sour cream than the Nancy's.